slabban/slabban.github.io/index.md

 ![RC_BOT](https://media.giphy.com/media/o8D44rIr8aQjwA1qTs/giphy.gif)

-In the above video, you can see me just starting to get the hang of the _Pixy2_ line detection API, here the position of the line in pixel is being used to control the steering of the RC Car via a built in servo motor.
+In the above video, you can see me just starting to get the hang of the _Pixy2_ line detection API, here the position of the line in pixel is being used to control the steering of the RC Car via a built in servo motor, notice the slow reposnse of the steering system..

 ```javascript
 // PID Controller function for Steering